netdata/netdata/collectors/REFERENCE.md

 For most users, enabling individual collectors for the application/service you're interested in is far more important than knowing which plugin it uses.
-See our [collectors list](/collectors/COLLECTORS.md) to see whether your favorite app/service has a collector, and then read the [collectors quickstart](/collectors/QUICKSTART.md) and the documentation for that specific collector to figure out how to enable it.
+See our [collectors list](/collectors/COLLECTORS.md) to see whether your favorite app/service has a collector, and then read the documentation for that specific collector to figure out how to enable it.

 There are three types of plugins: